5 Indian social activists you must know about

 In any country, social activism is crucial to bring about social changes to ensure the betterment of society.
 India has numerous social activists who have been committed to bringing social reforms and advocating social justice for a change in society with the help of awareness campaigns and social work, among other activities.
 Here are five Indian social activists to know about.

 Kailash Satyarthi works for children's rights and education

 Kailash Satyarthi is a globally-renowned social activist who has actively worked for the enforcement of children's rights and education.
 He also fought against child labor and advocated the universal right to education.
-He founded Bachpan Bachao Andolan through which thousands of children were rescued from child labor, slavery, and trafficking in India.
+He founded Bachpan Bachao Andolan, through which thousands of children were rescued from child labor, slavery, and trafficking in India.
 Satyarthi won the 2014 Nobel Peace Prize for his child rights movement.

 Medha Patkar is a famous social activist known for working on crucial issues like political/economic issues of farmers, laborers, tribals, Dalits, and women facing injustice.
 She dedicated her life to social welfare at a young age and has fought against casteism, communalism, and other forms of discrimination.
-She launched the Narmada Bachao Andolan and founded National Alliance of People's Movement with other activists.
+She launched the Narmada Bachao Andolan and founded the National Alliance of People's Movement with other activists.

 Sunitha Krishnan is another renowned Indian social activist who is known for her fight against human trafficking and commercial sexual exploitation.
 Krishnan, who herself is a survivor of sexual violence, is the chief functionary and co-founder of Prajwala, an NGO that works to rescue, rehabilitate, and reintegrate sex-trafficked victims into society.
 She was also honored with the prestigious Padma Shri award in 2016.

 Acid attack survivor and social activist Laxmi Agarwal